Ultrabeat: 2002–2003: Formation and early recordings

-2003–2007: Ultrabeat: The Album era
+2003–2013: The Re-Con era

 "Pretty Green Eyes" went on to peak at Number #2 on the UK Singles Chart in August 2003, behind "Breathe" by Blu Cantrell featuring Sean Paul.
 It was playlisted on most radio stations including BBC Radio 1, and was performed live on Top of the Pops.
 The following single was "Feelin' Fine" which peaked at number twelve on the UK Singles Chart in December 2003.
 Their next release was "Better Than Life", which was issued the following year and peaked at number twenty three on the UK Singles Chart.

 Their next single, "Feel It with Me", was released ten months after "Better than Life", and peaked at number fifty five on the UK Singles Chart in 2005.
 An album (originally titled Better than Life: The Album) was expected to be released around this time, although this never materialised.

-In April 2006 "Elysium (I Go Crazy)" was released and peaked at number thirty eight on the UK Singles Chart.
-This song, which sampled Scott Brown's "Elysium", featured Rebecca Rudd on vocals for the first time with Ultrabeat.
+In 2005, vocalist Rebecca Rudd joined the group.
+Her first track with Ultrabeat titled "Elysium (I Go Crazy) which sampled Scott Brown's "Elysium", reached #38 in the UK charts.
 "Elysium (I Go Crazy)" was played on TV music channels more frequently than "Feel It with Me" and was voted number one on MTV's 'Galaxy Chart'.

 Their sixth single was a collaboration with Darren Styles, "Sure Feels Good", and was released in August 2007.
 It peaked at number fifty one on the UK Singles Chart.
 It was the second single featuring Rudd and along with "Elysium (I Go Crazy)" was the second collaboration with another hardcore artist.
 In September 2007 the band released their album, Ultrabeat: The Album, which peaked at number eight on the UK Albums Chart.
 At that time band undertook a national tour in support of Cascada (who are also on the AATW label).
 Their seventh single, "I Wanna Touch You", was released on 4 February 2008.